Updated: Oct 6

 As opposed to a one-size-fits-all approach, Ayurveda offers an optimal approach to using food as medicine and lifestyle to each individual based on their unique doshic picture.

-How does Ayurveda Help Balance Hormones and Regulate Menstruation?
+How does Ayurveda Help Balance Hormones and Balance Menstruation?

-Ayurveda promotes health throughout all levels of your being-mind, body, and spirit, which is why it’s such an effective way to regulate menstruation.
+Ayurveda promotes health throughout all levels of your being-mind, body, and spirit, which is why it’s such an effective way to balance menstruation.

 Signs your Menstrual Cycle is Imbalanced